zlianghahaha/zlianghahaha.github.io/_pages/about.md

 - **Pulse Ansatz and Pulse Learning for Variational Quantum Algorithm**
 - **Efficient Crosslayer Ansatz by Hardware and Software Co-design**

  I am also interested in outreach and education in software and system level quantum computing.
-I have organizing the [Quantum Computer System Lecture Series (QuCS)](https://sites.nd.edu/quantum/) with my friend Hanrui Wang.
+I have organizing the [Quantum Computer System Lecture Series (QuCS)](https://sites.nd.edu/quantum/).
+I am also lead to organize the [2023 ACM/IEEE Quantum Computing for Drug Discovery Challenge](https://qccontest.github.io/QC-Contest/index.html) at International Conference on Computer-Aided Design ([ICCAD 2023](https://iccad.com/index.php/)).
 # Education

 * **University of Notre Dame**.
 PhD student in Computer science and Engineering.
 2021 - 2026 (Expected)